IBM/automation-aws-infra-openshift/README.md

 options:
      -f   (optional) the flavor to use (quickstart)
      -s   the storage option to use (portworx)
-     -n   (optional) prefix that should be used for all variables.
-Length of prefix should be <=4 and should start with alphabet
-     -r   (optional) the region where the infrastructure will be provisioned. ([available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
+     -n   prefix that should be used for all variables.
+Length of prefix should be <=4 and should start with alphabet -r   (optional) the region where the infrastructure will be provisioned. ([available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
 Codes for each location can be obtained from the CLI using,
         ```shell
         aws ec2 describe-regions --output table